Alison Moyet: 2010–present: Return to synth-pop roots

 On 27 September 2016, it was announced that Moyet's first four studio albums Alf, Raindancing, Hoodooo and Essex would be reissued as Deluxe editions after having been remastered by BMG on 25 November 2016.
 Each double-disc set comes in a casebound book with the original album remastered from the original tapes along with 12-inch remixes, b-sides and previously unreleased songs.

 Moyet's ninth studio album Other, described as "intelligent, adventurous electronic pop," co-produced by Guy Sigsworth, was released 16 June 2017 on Cooking Vinyl.
 From September through December that same year, she embarked on a world tour, The Other Tour.

 In October 2017, Moyet featured as guest artist on the Norwegian band A-Ha's acoustic album, MTV Unplugged – Summer Solstice, singing "Summer Moved On".
 The performance was recorded at Giske island in Norway in June 2017.

 On 20 April 2018, Moyet released her second live album, The Other Live Collection, taken from The Other Tour.

 Moyet released the album Key on 4 October 2024, charting at no.8 in the UK Album Charts.
 The album contains 16 reworked singles and deep cuts, alongside two brand new tracks.
 A single, "Such Small Ale", premiered on Vernon Kay's mid-morning show on BBC Radio 2 and BBC Sounds on 13 June 2024.
 In June 2024, Moyet launched a podcast, 40 Moyet Moments, a 40-part podcast series where she discusses key moments of her career.
 Moyet embarked on a world tour in support of Key in 2025.

+In 2026, Moyet toured with The Human League and Soft Cell for The Generations Tour in North America.
+A Europe, U.K., and Ireland tour is scheduled for autumn 2026.
+The setlist will consist of Yazoo songs along with her solo studio albums The Minutes and Other.